Bitcoin: Long-Term Gain But Short-Term Uncertainty (Cryptocurrency:BTC-USD)

 Introduction

-The significant increase in disagreements over inflation expectations have been warning us that investors could be surprised by a sudden unexpected rise in inflation within the next 12 to 18 months.
+The significant increase in disagreements over inflation expectations has been warning us that investors could be surprised by a sudden unexpected rise in inflation within the next 12 to 18 months.
 It is clear that the massive increase in money supply coming from the aggressive liquidity injections from major central banks combined with the sharp fiscal deficits will end up to be inflationary in the medium to long term, which could benefit to traditional inflation-hedged assets such as gold, housing and even Bitcoin.
 Even though we are strongly bullish on the cryptocurrency in the long run, we are still convinced that Bitcoin looks vulnerable in the short run, especially now that we see limited upside gains in equities.

 Bitcoin and equities